QOMS-at-Cavendish/winspec-server/readme.md

 3. Run `python start_server.py <ip_address>` on the spectrometer PC, replacing `<ip_address>` with the IP of the spectrometer PC.

+4. Use the value in `token.txt` when connecting the client

-4. The server has no security or authentication built in, so edit the Python rules in Windows Firewall, changing the scope to only include the IP addresses or address range used by the lab PCs.
+5. Edit the Python rules in Windows Firewall, changing the scope to only include the IP addresses or address range used by the lab PCs for added security

 If Winspec is running as administrator, you will need to execute Python from a console that also has administrator privileges.